k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Maintenance/Fabric Space Upgrade.md

 2. Check that the generated code is committed and pushed to the Git repository:
    - Navigate to the relevant Git repository and verify the presence of the latest commits.
-   - Confirm that the commits correspond to the generated code from Web .
+   - Confirm that the commits correspond to the generated code from Web.

 ---